jinpyo181/jinpyo181.github.io/posts/event-driven-architecture.md

 Apache Kafka remains the industry standard for high-throughput event streaming.
 Its log-based architecture provides durability and replay capabilities essential for enterprise systems.
 For lower-latency requirements, RabbitMQ offers flexible routing with AMQP protocol support.

 The choice depends on your specific requirements:

-- **Kafka**: Best for event sourcing, stream processing, and audit logging
+- Kafka: Best for event sourcing, stream processing, and audit logging
-- **RabbitMQ**: Ideal for task distribution and complex routing patterns
+- RabbitMQ: Ideal for task distribution and complex routing patterns
-- **Redis Streams**: Suitable for lightweight, in-memory event processing
+- Redis Streams: Suitable for lightweight, in-memory event processing

 ### Event Schema Management